pnnl/neuromancer/README.md

 # NeuroMANCER v1.4

-**Neural Modules with Adaptive Nonlinear Constraints and Efficient Regularizations (NeuroMANCER)** is an open-source differentiable programming (DL) library for solving parametric constrained optimization problems, physics-informed system identification, and parametric model-based optimal control.
+**Neural Modules with Adaptive Nonlinear Constraints and Efficient Regularizations (NeuroMANCER)** is an open-source differentiable programming (DP) library for solving parametric constrained optimization problems, physics-informed system identification, and parametric model-based optimal control.
 NeuroMANCER is written in [PyTorch](https://pytorch.org/) and allows for systematic integration of machine learning with scientific computing for creating end-to-end